ravendb/docs/version_1/docs/Intro/quickstart/adding-ravendb-through-nuget.markdown

 ### Primary Packages

-This are the packages that you are most likely to want to add to your application.
+These are the packages that you are most likely to want to add to your application.

 - [RavenDB.Client](http://nuget.org/packages/RavenDB.Client)
 - [RavenDB.Embedded](http://nuget.org/packages/RavenDB.Embedded)